Terms And Conditions

 Members will become eligible for this service, if the flight is registered at least 6 hours prior to the scheduled departure.
 The departure of the flight will be monitored by Collinson’s flight tracking system.
-Subject to successful prior registration, Collinson will provide Members with a lounge access voucher via email and SMS in the event that Collinson’s flight tracking system identifies that the Member’s flight is delayed by more than 60 minutes (the “Delay Threshold”).
+Subject to successful prior registration, Collinson will provide Members with a lounge access voucher via email and SMS in the event that Collinson’s flight tracking system identifies that the Member’s flight is delayed by more than 60 minutes (the “Delay Threshold”), is cancelled less than 6 hours before the scheduled departure time, or is cancelled after the scheduled departure time.
 Access to the email address or mobile number Members provided at registration and the ability to display the lounge access voucher is a condition of use of the Service.
-A delay which meets or exceeds the Delay Threshold can be announced either as one single period of delay or as a result of a consequence of multiple incremental shorter delays totaling the Delay Threshold.
+A delay which meets or exceeds the Delay Threshold can be announced either as one single period of delay or as a result of a consequence of multiple incremental shorter delays totalling the Delay Threshold.
 Collinson will rely solely on their flight tracking system to determine if Members become eligible for lounge access.
 Members accept that Collinson does not warrant the accuracy of the flight tracking system and Members will not rely on it to track their flight departure time.
 In the event of a qualifying travel delay, a lounge access voucher will be provided to Members via email and SMS on the day of their flight.
 It cannot be used on any other day of their travel.
 Only the named individuals in the email confirmation will be eligible to receive the Service.
 The Service is provided to the Members on a non-transferable, non-refundable, and non-changeable basis.
 No cash or credit alternatives will be offered.
 Where applicable, by accessing the airport lounge, Members agree to abide by the rules and policies of the lounge.

 4.7.2 Flight status